Weekly Insights for Thinkers

 Is it logical to vote for a candidate based on just one issue?

 The short answer is yes, but it is a logical fallacy—specifically, the cherry-picking fallacy.
 Yet, it’s often how we make decisions.
 It’s understandable why many choose to vote based on a single issue—like candidate character, the economy, or climate change.
+I even do this.
+I tend to put believe in science as my single issue.
+That tends to include voting for truth, character, and those that can see evidence clearly.
 It’s a straightforward, pragmatic approach: you identify what’s most important to you and select the candidate who best aligns with that priority.
+But, is it good thinking?
 While it might feel logical, it’s important to understand that this approach can be flawed.

 Cherry-picking is a common tendency in decision-making.
 It’s why a salesperson usually focuses on a specific feature and why they try to figure out what you’re looking for.
 The problem?
 If you’re unaware, cherry-picking might cause you to overlook other, or even contradictory, information.